karussell/graphhopper-native-app/Readme.md

 ## TODOs

  * Communication with library is unclear.
-Currently we can only send coordinates to it but cannot receive something (we can only read log messages)
+Currently we can only send coordinates to it but cannot receive something (we can only read log messages).
+Maybe we start dropwizard on Android and communicate via the normal http client :) ?
  * What other targets besides arm64-v8a can we support?
  * Can we avoid app crashes when doing multiple route calculations (how is memory management done?)
  * There are app crashes when doing longer routes (memory problems)